 1 Regulation 7 of the Consumer Protection from Unfair Trading Regulations 2008

-An airline may not induce you to buy flight tickets during a promotional period and then decrease the price of the same flight tickets immediately after the promotional period.
+A double glazing saleman may not induce you to make a quick purchase decision by falsely informing you that the quoted price will not be available after the current day.
+Similarly an airline may not induce you to buy flights during a promotional period and then decrease the price of the same flights immediately after the promotional period.

 11 of the Consumer Protection (Distance Selling) Regulations 2000